The Founder's Guide: Top 5 Personal CRMs to Master Your LinkedIn Network

 The "best" personal CRM is the one that fits your unique workflow.
 There is no one-size-fits-all solution.
 Here's a quick decision guide:

-For the Deepest LinkedIn Integration: Choose Dex for its comprehensive LinkedIn features
+For the Deepest LinkedIn Integration: Choose Kondo for its ability to work directly within the LinkedIn interface

 For the Best Design & Automated Context: Choose Clay (if you're an Apple user)